 2.1.2.2 In this Manual of Aerodrome Standards and in the Aerodrome Safety Directives and/or Aerodrome Safety Publications, standards are identified by the words 'must' or 'shall'.
-Unless otherwise exempted pursuant to paragraph 67M of the ANO by the DGCA, they shall be complied with at all times.
+Unless otherwise exempted pursuant to section 29E of the Air Navigation Act (ANA), they shall be complied with at all times.
 Figures, appendices and tables associated with these standards form part of the main document and have the same status as the primary text.
 This Manual of Aerodrome Standards may also require standards from other documents to be followed.
 In such cases, the referred standards become part of this Manual.